kilmet/BEWD-BOS-06/00_Install_Fest/README.md

 In order to push commits to GitHub from the command 	line, we need Git and GitHub to have a matching set of SSH keys.

-* Generate a new key by running:
+* Generate a new public and privagte key in the `.ssh` directory by running:

 ```bash
 $ ssh-keygen -t rsa -C "your_email@example.com"
 ```

-(feel free to put in a password or select a non-default location for your keys, but it's not necessary to do so; to move ahead, just keep hitting enter).
+(Keep hitting enter until command is done.)

-* Add this new key to your system by running.
+* Add this new key to your local system by running.

 ```bash
 $ ssh-add ~/.ssh/id_rsa
 ```

-* __(OSX Only)__ Copy the new key to your clipboard.
+* __(OSX Only)__ Copy the new key to your system's clipboard.

 ```bash
 pbcopy < ~/.ssh/id_rsa.pub
 ```

-* __(Linux Only)__ Copy the new key to your clipboard.
+* __(Linux Only)__ Copy the new key to your system's clipboard.

 ```bash
 xclip -selection clipboard < ~/.ssh/id_rsa.pub
 ```
-* Then, log into GitHub.com, go to https://github.com/settings/ssh, and paste in your SSH key.
+* Log into GitHub.com, go to https://github.com/settings/ssh, and paste in your SSH key.
 To test it out, type the following into the command line:

 ```bash
 $ ssh -T git@github.com